-This page is for All-Star OF-1B Tommy Davis; for the catcher who played in 1999, click here
+Note: This page is for 1960s All-Star OF-1B Tommy Davis; for others with the same name, click here

 Herman Thomas Davis Jr.

 - Height 6' 2", Weight 205 lb.

 - High School Boys High School (Brooklyn)

 - Final Game October 2, 1976

 - Born March 21, 1939 in Brooklyn, NY USA